• Skip to primary navigation

 Rotel Pasta is the perfect semi-homemade dish for when you’re semi-motivated.
 You want to go beyond grabbing a jar of prepared marinara but don’t want to spend hours creating a homemade sauce.
 I got you.

-Rotel makes one heck of a dip when paired with Velveeta, but its usefulness goes way beyond a game-day snack.
+Rotel makes one heck of a dip when paired with Velveeta, but its usefulness goes way beyond game-day snacking.
 It’s the perfect base to create a super flavorful pasta dish - especially when you get a few other ingredients involved.
-We’re talking chorizo, jalapeno, a few choice seasonings and some dairy to tie it all together into one creamy sauce that will cling to your pasta of choice (I recommend fettuccine or linguine).
+We’re talking chorizo, jalapeno, a few choice seasonings, and some dairy to tie it all together into one creamy sauce that will cling to your pasta of choice (I recommend fettuccine or linguine).

 Let’s make it!
 Here’s how to make Rotel Pasta.
 Because I’m hungry.